 If you are new to bullet journaling, it can get quite confusing.
 You may have many different areas of your life to plan out like your work, personal life, meals, workouts and so on.
 You start using dots, dashes and other symbols and eventually, it gets too complicated.
-If you relate to this, then identifying a simple bullet journal key is the way to go.
+If you relate to this, then identifying a simple bullet journal key (also known as bullet journal legend) is the way to go.

-In this blog, we will talk about what a bullet journal key is, how to create one and also how to use it.
+In this blog, we will talk about what a bullet journal key is, how to create your own bullet journal code and also how to use it.
 If you read on, you will also find a list of bullet journal key ideas that you can recreate to achieve a higher level of organization in your bullet journal.
-And don’t forget to read our FAQ section to get more clarity on the topic.

 What Is A Bullet Journal Key?

 First things first, before we get started, let’s address the elephant in the room.
 What is a bullet journal key and why do you need one?

 Simply put, a bullet journal key (also known as bullet journal legend) is a key for your journal.
 It is a page or a section in your bullet journal where you keep a record of all those symbols and colour codes that you use in your journal and what they stand for.

 You’ll be surprised to discover how maintaining a simple key for your bullet journal can almost double your efficiency.
 It saves time and efforts by making it super simple to plan out the different spheres of your life in the same journal without making it too messy or complicated.